Skip to content

 })

-When the URL /users/42 is matched against /users/:id, the params object will contain { id: "42" }.
+When the URL /users/42 is matched against /users/:id, the params object contains { id: "42" }.
+The component receives these params as its argument:

 Optional Parameters